click on photo to go back

 Here you see Charley assisting Errol Flynn (and Olivia De Havilland) in "They Died with Their Boots On" a 1941 western film directed by Raoul Walsh.
 Charley Grapewin in "Follow The Boys" (1944) a picture with Orson Welles and WC Fields in his last role.

-Above left: Here you see Charley assisting Errol Flynn (and Olivia De Havilland) in They Died with Their Boots On a 1941 western film directed by Raoul Walsh.
+Above left: Here you see Charley assisting Errol Flynn (and Olivia De Havilland) in They Died with Their Boots On (Warner Bros., Nov 20.
+1941), a western film directed by Raoul Walsh.

 Above right: Charley Grapewin in

-Follow The Boys (1944) a picture with Orson Welles and WC Fields in his last role.
+Follow The Boys (Universal, April 25.
+1944) a picture with Orson Welles and WC Fields in his last role.

 In 1942 the novel Meg Randall was published.
 Charley's story, was a romance of "fabulous wealth" in which a woman finds herself after running away to Chicago with a spectacular night-club manager, an honest gambler Monty Rogers.